-Rockets strike Lviv indicating Russia’s unrelenting barrage
+Rockets strike Lviv, indicating Russia’s unrelenting barrage

 The most surprising comments came at the end of his 27-minute speech, when Biden said that Putin “cannot remain in power,” an off-the-cuff remark.
 A White House official later clarified that the president wasn’t discussing “regime change” but rather was arguing that “Putin cannot be allowed to exercise power over his neighbors or the region.”

-After his speech, the White House said Biden spoke with Belarus’s democratic opposition leader, Svetlana Tikhanovskaya, who attended his speech in Warsaw.
+The White House said Biden spoke afterward with Belarus’s democratic opposition leader, Svetlana Tikhanovskaya, who attended his speech in Warsaw.
 Belarusian President Alexander Lukashenko has been beholden to Putin since Belarus’s disputed 2020 election, when street protests nearly toppled him from power before Putin promised to send in Russian forces to quell unrest if required.
 Lukashenko launched a massive crackdown, beating and jailing hundreds of opposition figures and activists, and clung on without Putin’s help.

-The Belarusian opposition, led by Tsikhanouskaya, has called for limits on Lukashenko’s powers and encouraged Belarusians to protest the war against Ukraine.
+The Belarusian opposition, led by Tikhanovskaya, has called for limits on Lukashenko’s powers and encouraged Belarusians to protest the war against Ukraine.

 Earlier on Saturday, the president comforted refugees at a stadium in Warsaw and met with the city’s mayor, Rafal Trzaskowski, who warned in an interview with The Washington Post recently that the city’s services were at risk of being overwhelmed.

-As he left the stadium Saturday, Biden told reporters he met refugees from Mariupol, a southern Ukrainian city that has heavily bombed by Russian forces, and said he is always surprised by “the depth and the strength of the human spirit.”

-When asked about what the stop made him think about Putin, Biden called the Russian leader “a butcher.”
+As of Friday, over 2.2 million displaced Ukrainians have fled to Poland — more than to any other country.
+Biden on Thursday said the United States would accept up to100,000 Ukrainian refugees, as well as others fleeing Russia’s war on Ukraine.

-Earlier in the day, Biden held his first meeting with high-level officials since the war started.
+Biden on Saturday also held his first meeting with high-level officials since the war started.
 He dropped in for 40 minutes on a summit that Ukrainian Foreign Minister Dmytro Kuleba and Ukrainian Defense Minister Oleksii Reznikov were having with Secretary of State Antony Blinken and Secretary of Defense Lloyd Austin at the Marriott Hotel in Warsaw.

 The president reiterated U.S. support for Ukraine — including in the form of historic levels of humanitarian aid.
 He also received updates on the country’s progress on military, diplomatic and humanitarian fronts.
 Biden and the Ukrainian officials also discussed efforts by the United States and its allies to place sanctions on Putin for Russia’s aggression in Ukraine.

+Blinken separately announced that the United States will provide Ukraine with an additional $100 million in security assistance.
+The aid will include armored vehicles, medical supplies, protective gear and communications equipment for the country’s State Border Guard Service and police.
+Since the beginning of the Biden administration, aid to Ukraine has exceeded $2 billion.

-Ukrainian officials so far have been unhappy with the level of commitment from the U.S. and NATO allies in response to aggression, and its leaders haven’t been afraid to say so.
+But Ukrainian officials so far have been unhappy with the level of commitment from the U.S. and NATO allies in response to aggression, and its leaders haven’t been afraid to say so.

 On Saturday, Ukrainian President Volodymyr Zelensky continued to press his global campaign to isolate Russia.
 On Saturday, he called on oil and natural gas exporters to increase production to help “stabilize the situation in Europe” and prevent Russia from using its energy resources as political “blackmail.”